ongov/Archives-of-Ontario/README.md

 Whenever you want to make change to any of the three files, make sure you have a backup copy in case something goes wrong.
 This Gitlab site contains the latest uploaded source code, so download the source codes from here and then start making changes on the server.

-How to Upload New File to Gitlab
+How to Upload New Fil
 If you wrote your source code on your local environment/laptop, you can upload your files here: https://www.file.io/, you will get a link.
 Then go to the server and use the following command:
 $ wget https://file.io/example